Program Manager – Domestic Violence, Sexual Assault, Special Victims Response Team (SVRT)

 - Excellent analytical and abstract reasoning skills, plus excellent organization skills.

-- Previous experience in case managing at-risk and crisis clients required.
+- Previous experience in case managing at-risk and crisis individuals required.

 - Competency in Microsoft Office Suite (Outlook, Excel, Word, and PowerPoint) required.